2026 OPEN CALL

 • This fund will increase access to capital for Indigenous artists and community developers in order to amplify liberatory, grassroots and Queer/BIPOC led initiatives.
 Currently, this is a one-time opportunity in 2024, though we intend to explore whether it could grow into multi-year support.
 This fund is built upon lessons learned from prior grantmaking efforts within an ecosystem of grassroots organizations Native Movement has directly supported—an effort that first began in 2021.

-• Native Movement has pooled $520,000 total toward this 2025 fund, which includes Native Movement General Regrant dollars.
+• Native Movement has pooled $200,000 total toward this 2026 fund.
 We also have dedicated support for this effort from the Arctic Willow Advisory Group Fund, an all Indigenous grantmaking project based in Alaska with support from the Chorus Foundation.

 • Individuals who are Alaska Native